evabertalan/DNet/README.md

 ---

 ### IV.
 DNet-Plot
 Dnet-plot is the module to complete the analysis, to combine and plot the results of all the previous modules.
-In order to run this module successfully, the calculations from all modules have to be completed.
+In order to run this module successfully, the calculations from all modules above have to be completed.
-The main result of this module is the [example plot](#dnet-plot-main-result) displayed above.
+The main result of this module is the [example plot](#dnet-summary-plot).
 This analysis summary is generated for each H-bonding residue and plots:
  * Time series of pKa values and their histogram in the full trajectory and in the `--pmf_last_nth_frames` trajectory segment
  * Time series of total number of water molecules within the `--max_water_distance` (by default 3.5Å) around the given residue.
 It's histogram in the full trajectory and in the `--pmf_last_nth_frames` trajectory segment
  * Time series of the number of water molecules within the `--max_water_distance` (by default 3.5Å) around each H-bonding atom of the given residue.
 It's histogram  the full trajectory and in the `--pmf_last_nth_frames` trajectory segment